KratosMultiphysics/CoSimIO/tutorial/c/README.md

 # Tutorial for integrating the _CoSimIO_ using the C interface

-This tutorial helps you through to integrate the _CoSimIO_ into a solver using the C interface.
+This tutorial helps you through to integrate the _CoSimIO_ into a solver/software-tool using the C interface.

 ## What you need
 - Downloading the _CosimIO_ from the repository: